jslpm/RobotND-HomeServiceRobot/README.md

-# Project 5 - Home Service Robot
+# Final Project - Home Service Robot

 This repo contains the final project of the Robotics Software Engineer Nanodegree Program from Udacity.
 The program shows a home service robot which can perform SLAM (Simultaneous Localization and Mapping) using [gmapping](http://wiki.ros.org/gmapping).
 The mobile robot navigates autonomously from its initial position to pickup point and then to a drop off point.